Finance & NDIS | Preparation

 Each Client, Client Contact and Contact record in SupportAbility includes a field called the 'Debtor ID':

 This field is for providers who use a Finance system, such as MYOB, Tencia, SAP B1 and Sage Evolution, which require SupportAbility to include the Debtor ID (sometimes called a ‘Card ID’) in the Invoice Batch Export.
-This is required in order for Invoices to be attached to their respective Debtor record in the Finance system.
+This is required in order for Invoices to be attached to their respective debtor record in the finance system upon import.

-When an organisation uses one of these Finance systems, the Card ID or unique identifier must be entered into this field, for any entities set as the Financial Plan Manager and that Invoices will be issued to i.e. the Client, Client Contact (nominee), and/or Contact (Plan Managers) records.
+When an organisation uses one of these financial systems, the Card ID or unique identifier must be entered into this field, for any entities that Invoices need be generated for i.e. the Client, Client Contact (nominee), and/or Contact (Plan Managers) records.
+It is also important that the naming convention used in each system is an exact match to ensure the finance integration is successful.

-Once this information has been entered, there is a report which may be helpful called the 'Export Debtor Data Report' in the Client Reports section of the Reports menu:
+Once this information has been entered and Client Funding records are configured, there is a report which may be helpful in the Debtors section of the Finance menu called 'Export Debtor Data':

-This report can be used to download a list of all active Client, Client Contacts and Contact records (which are set to being a Financial Plan Manager).
+This report can be used to download a list of all active Client, Client Contacts and Contact records (which are set to being a Financial Plan Manager in the Client's Funding record).

 General details such as Name, Address, and Contact Details are included in this export, as well as the SupportAbility ID of each record, and the Debtor ID which has been entered.
 If the Debtor ID is empty in this export, then this has not been entered correctly.
 However, it is important to keep in mind that the Debtor ID is only required for any entities your organisation is generating Invoices for.